 The Woes and Wonders of Weaving with Rags

 I would consider myself a novice weaver.
 I haven’t done many projects on my little rigid-heddle loom, and I know I have so much to learn.
 But I always get the itch to have a project warped and ready to weave.
-Lucky for me, I needed a rug for my kitchen, and rags sounded like the perfect material.
+Lucky for me, I needed a rug for my kitchen, and weaving with rags sounded like the perfect solution.

 Here’s where I will leave my little disclaimer: I have never woven with rags before.
 Not once.
 However, the concept seemed simple enough—instead of using yarn you use cloth strips.
 Simple, right?
 Turns out not so much.
 But after finishing my rug I’ve come to appreciate the woes and wonders of weaving with rags.
 Here are a few of the lessons I learned while weaving my rug.